-We are Redpath Partners, a recruitment services firm founded in Australia with offices in Sydney, Hong Kong, Dubai and New York. (“”our” “we,” “us”).
+We are Redpath Partners, a recruitment services firm founded in Australia with offices in Sydney, Melbourne, Adelaide, Hong Kong, Dubai, New York and Boston. (“”our” “we,” “us”).
 Detail for each of our entities, including registered office address, is set out below:

 |Location||Company name||Company number||Registered office address|